fcproj/agrotagger/crawler/README.md

 This is the Unix application to run a custimized version of Apache Nutch Web Crawler (http://nutch.apache.org/).
-Simply decompress the ZIP file into a directory in your filesystem and use the scripts in the "application" directory.
+Simply use the scripts in the "application" directory:
-There are some scripts:

 - crawler_exec.sh: to execute the crawler.
-It requires the depth, an output directory, and the directory with the files containing URLs from where starting the crawling
+It requires three parameters: the depth of the crawling, an output directory path where to store discovered URLs, and the path to the directory with the files containing URLs from where starting the crawling.
+As an example: `` `./crawler_exec.sh 5 ../work/output ../work/urls/` ``
-	./crawler_exec.sh 5 ../work/output ../work/urls/

 - start.sh: a script to demonize crawler_exec.sh, in order to allow you to close the command line window and let the application running.
 It needs to be configured to change locations.

-The output of this application can be used as input for the agrotagger.
+The output file of this application can be used as input for the agrotagger.